unixbox-net/build/README.md

 ## Key Benefits

-- No manual template building: ISO + script does everything.
+- No manual template building: ISO + script does everything automatically.
 - Air-gapped ready: Packages baked into ISO (no mirrors).
 - PXE deployable: ISO can boot bare metal and auto-configure.
 - Cluster-wide scaling: Deploys across Proxmox nodes with ZFS, UFS, or Ceph storage.